hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 ![Unsuccessful in-band GET from a Windows laptop](/img/unsuccessfulinbandgetinwinlaptop.png "Unsuccessful in-band GET from a Windows laptop")

-## When do you get this error ?

-### Issuing in-band commands on a non-iLO based server

-The most typical situation is when you are logged as a privileged user in a non-iLO based server, a virtual machine or a laptop, and issue an iLOrest command or launch a Python or PowerShell script performing in-band Redfish commands.
+TBDTBDTBD

-As said previously, if you don't issue formerly an `iLOrest login` command, iLOrest `blobstore://.` target URL and connects to the local iLO via the CHIF driver.
+As said previously, if you don't provide formerly a target iLO IP address to an `iLOrest login` command, iLOrest uses the `blobstore://.` target URL to connect to the local iLO via the CHIF driver.

 You can as well, write Redfish client programs or scripts with this special target and perform in-band management operations.
 Such programs will have the same behavior as iLOrest ...
 TBD

 The previous paragraph illustrates this situation with an iLOrest get command.
 TBD See